$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-The above examples also demonstrate that \ours's performance is underestimated by top-$k$ accuracy alone, because its predicted reactions rather than the ground truth can still be possible and synthetically useful.
-Therefore, a more comprehensive evaluation strategy is needed not to miss those possible and potentially novel reactions.
-Discussions regarding \emph{in vitro} validation are available in the ``Discussions and Conclusions" section.
+The above examples indicate that the predicted reactions from {\ours} rather than the ground truth could be still possible and synthetically useful.
+Therefore, a more comprehensive evaluation strategy is needed not to miss those possible and potentially novel synthesis reactions.